octoenergy/octoenergy.github.io/_posts/2024-09-23-databricks-table-cost.markdown

 To estimate the cost of running each dbt model over a week in Databricks we will:
 1. Calculate the total cost accrued by your Databricks SQL warehouse (`cost_per_warehouse`)
-2. Cacluate the total execution time of all queries run against the warehouse (`total_warehouse_execution_time`)
+2. Calculate the total execution time of all queries run against the warehouse (`total_warehouse_execution_time`)
 3. Calculate the execution time of each dbt model and its associated tests (`model_execution_time`)
 4. Calculate every dbt model's estimated cost using our algorithm: `cost_per_model = cost_per_warehouse * (model_execution_time / total_warehouse_execution_time)`

 **Assumptions:**
 - dbt project is running against only one Databricks SQL warehouse
 - These costs ignore additional cloud compute and storage costs behind Databricks - the estimates explained here are therefore conservative
+- All prices are in USD

 ***
 ## Step 1: Calculate the total cost accrued by your Databricks SQL warehouse

 Databricks costs are based on processing units called [Databricks units (DBUs)](https://www.databricks.com/product/pricing).
 To get total costs of a warehouse, we need to multiply the number of DBUs used, by the dollar rate per DBU at the time of use.
-Luckily, we can easily find this using Databricks system tables: `system.billing.usage` and `system.billing.list_prices`.
-Summing the price column gives the total cost of running the warehouse for the week (note that all costs are in USD).
+Luckily, we can easily find this by joining Databricks system tables: `system.billing.usage` and `system.billing.list_prices`.

 ```sql
 SELECT